My 9/11 story. An eyewitness account of that blue sky morningSep 11, 2021

 I write this in honor of the precious lives lost in the September 11th attacks.
-My heart goes out to the families, the survivors.
+I have deep gratitude for the first responders of NYC Fire and Police who rushed toward the danger I was fleeing.
+My heart goes out to the families of those who lost their lives that day.

 8:46am.
 I watched as American Airlines Flight 11 crash into the North Tower of the World Trade Center.
 An enormous fireball shot out towards me and the sound of the deep BOOM shook my insides.
 It seemed like many seconds passed before I took my next breath.
 A woman nearby crumbled to her knees on the pavement.
 Traffic stopped.
-For a moment, the city around me was in stunned silence with only the cracking of embers falling from high above and the low roar of the flames.
+For a moment, the city around me was frozen in stunned silence with only the cracking of embers falling from high above and the low roar of the flames.
 Finally, sirens rang faintly in the distance.
 I was in shock from what I had just witnessed.
-The paper and debris that streamed from the building after the explosion blew southeast in the wind and I was luckily standing two blocks northwest of the World Trade Center.
-I just stood there watching, unable to believe my eyes.
+A building exploding is something I was accustomed to seeing in movies like Die Hard, but you never imagine this would happen in real life in front of you.
+Debris that streamed from the building after the explosion blew on the southeast wind.
+I was standing two blocks northwest of the World Trade Center, so I just stood there watching as pieces paper fell like a ticker tape parade, the kind they have downtown when the Yankees win the World Series.
+So much paper sailing quietly on the wind.
+The whole scene was impossible to process in that moment.

-When we got to the intersection of 14th Street and the West Side Highway, I waited with my bike for a chance to cross.
+When I arrived at the intersection of 14th Street and the West Side Highway, I waited with my bike for a chance to cross.
 As I stood there, I looked back at the building, still in disbelief.
-Just then, a fireball exploded out of the other tower.
+Just then, as I watched, a fireball exploded out of the other tower.

 9:03am United Airlines Flight 175 crashed into the South Tower of World Trade Center.
 I didn't see that plane because it had hit the tower from the south.
 I was so confused and in shock as I hurried home.
 As I arrived at my building at 237 West 14th Street, I heard intense screams coming from the apartment across the hall.
 Screams like nothing I had ever heard.
 I knocked on the door and discovered that my neighbor’s sister worked at Cantor Fitzgerald which was located at the top of the tower that was hit first.
-She was hysterical as she watched The Today Show.
+She was hysterical as she had been watching The Today Show when they interrupted programming to announce the attacks.
 I tried to comfort her, but there is so little you can do in that circumstance.
-I went into my apartment and called my mom and told her I was heading up to her place on 102nd Street and Broadway.
+I went into my apartment, called my mom, and told her I was heading up to her place on 102nd Street and Broadway.

 At this time (less than 5 minutes after the 2nd plane had hit) people around the world were just discovering what had happened.
 I walked outside and was able to hail an empty cab.
 With all the subways stopped and bridges and tunnels closed, empty cabs were non-existent that day.
 I was lucky.

 9:59am - Suddenly, on live television, we watched the South Tower of the World Trade Center collapse.
 When the cloud of dust settled, the building was gone.
 It was hard to fathom.
 We were shaken.
-It was scary to be on the same small island where all this was happening.
-Bridges and tunnels were all shut down.
+It was scary to be trapped on the same small island where all this was happening.

 10:28am - The North Tower collapsed.
 Two skyscrapers.
 110 floors each.
 Gone.

-Throughout that day, we hung out at my mom's apartment.
-Dazed.
-Trying not to let panic set in.
+Throughout that day, we hung out at my mom's apartment, dazed, trying not to let panic set in.
 We were constantly reminded of the day’s seriousness by F-16 Fighter Jets roaring overhead.
-They were so loud and it gave me a scare every time.
-I felt like a plane was going to crash into a building.
+They were so loud and the sound gave me a scare every time.
+I felt like a plane was going to crash into another building.

 We watched comedy.
 Any funny tv show or film we could find.
 We even put on my childhood home videos to lighten the mood.
 The city was covered in a thick cloud of smoke and dust.
 It was very strange to think that human life was somewhere in that dust.

-When we got to the Metro Diner, we were surprised to discover that it was packed.
+When we got to the Metro Diner, we were surprised to discover that it was packed with people.
 New Yorkers were sharing a meal together, some sitting quietly, some talking about what they saw and how they felt.
 There was a sense of goodwill among the citizens.
 We would pull together to get through no matter what.
+That's what New Yorkers do.

 After that day, the city was still in a tailspin.
 The air where I lived down on 14th Street had a unique smell that I suppose can only come from more than 2,000 people and 2 skyscrapers cremated in the blink of an eye.
 It was strange to breathe it in.

-Our neighbor let us know that her sister who worked in the South Tower, had been late for work that morning and her life was miraculously spared.
+Our neighbor let us know that her sister who worked in the South Tower, had been late for work that morning, and her life was miraculously spared.
 She had worked on a team with 30 people and only 3 had survived.
 She was late for work, one person was at a funeral that morning, and one was home sick.
-She spent the next month going to funeral after funeral for all her lost friends and the PTSD she experienced was severe.
+She spent the next month going to funeral after funeral for all her lost friends.
+The PTSD she experienced was severe.
 I hope that she was able to recover from that.

 The most heartbreaking sights in days that followed Sept.
 11th were the flyers.
-Faces of mothers, sisters, fathers, brothers, cousins, boyfriends… All ages and races.
+Faces of mothers, sisters, fathers, brothers, cousins, husbands, wives, friends… All ages and races.
 MISSING.

-This is a bus stop right by my apartment.
+This was a bus stop right by my apartment.

 Families held on to hope that their loved ones somehow got out of the buildings and were in a hospital or wandering the streets somewhere.
 I would stand and look at those fliers - so many faces.
 Good, hard-working people who were loved.

-The first “normal” thing we did after 9/11 was to see the movie “Zoolander” on that following Saturday night.
-The theater at Union Square was packed with other New Yorkers trying to feel normal.
+The first “normal” thing I did after 9/11 was to see the movie “Zoolander” on that following Saturday night.
+It felt strange to go to a funny movie when we were still reeling from the trauma, but the theater at Union Square was packed with other New Yorkers trying to feel normal.
 Everyone laughed out loud.
 My friends on Broadway went back to performing their shows.
 We all tried to go on with life… holding our loved ones a little tighter than before.

 And that’s my 9/11 story.
 I know I’m just one of the millions of lives changed by that blue sky morning of September 11, 2001.